HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

 - User Session Reporting Tool - Removed `-productFeatureIdName` as a command-line parameter
 - Blueprint design system
 - Notice of deprecation of the Woodburn Studio demo site
+- Notice of deprecation of the CKEditor Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**